paulhedlund/WAB2018spring/Exercises/widget2.md

      ![](img/ex2/widg2_pc6.png)

-11) There will be two more custom functions to add to the widget.js file.
-The first on is called _GetProjectList.
+11) There will be two more custom functions to add to the **widget.js** file.
+The first on is called **_GetProjectList**.
 This will add all counties into a dropdown FilteringSelect dojo widget.
 Add the syntax below for this code.
-It can be added after the startup function, like so:
+It can be added after the **startup** function, like so:

      ```javascript
     startup: function() {